itrocks/sandbox/README.md

 ### Route rules

 A route contains:
-- /a/path/to/your/business/module.
-This may be full path or end of path
+- /a/path/to/your/business/module: this may be full path or end of path,
-- numeric identifiers when needed, alone or multiple, separated by commas
+- numeric identifiers when needed, alone or multiple, separated by commas,
-- an action, matching any action module stored into the app/action/builtIn/ project folder.
+- an action, matching any action module stored into the app/action/builtIn/ project folder;
-  Default may be calculated if no action given: first using the HTTP method used by the caller, or a default one.
+  default may be calculated if no action given using the HTTP method used by the caller,
-- a response format: e.g. html, json.
-Format names are reserved words that cannot be used for modules or actions.
+- a response format: e.g. csv, json.
+Format names are reserved words that should not be used for modules or actions;
-  If no response format is asked, the first valid format in HTTP header Accept is taken.
+  if no response format is asked, the first valid format in HTTP header Accept is taken; default will be html.

 Default action calculation:
 - HTTP method DELETE => delete